 Rehabilitation facility: A facility accredited as a rehabilitation facility by the Commission on Accreditation of Rehabilitation Facilities.

-Room and board: Housing and meals, general-duty nursing, intensive nursing care by whatever name called, and any other services regularly furnished by the hospital as a condition of occupancy of the class of accommodations occupied.
-Does not include professional services of physicians or special nursing services rendered outside of an intensive care unit by whatever name called.
+Room and board: Housing and meals, general-duty nursing, intensive nursing care by whatever name called and any other services regularly furnished by a hospital as a condition of occupancy of the class of accommodations occupied.
+Does not include professional services of physicians or special nursing services rendered outside an intensive care unit by whatever name called.

 Self-insured or self-funded plan: A plan in which no insurance company or service plan collects premiums and assumes risk.

 Sickness: Bodily disorder or disease.
 The term "sickness" used in connection with newborn children will include congenital defects and birth abnormalities, including premature births.

 Skilled nursing facility: Such a facility, if approved by Medicare, is covered by the Citigroup Health Plan.
 If not approved by Medicare, the facility may be covered if it meets the following tests:

 - It is operated under applicable licensing and other laws;

 - It is under the supervision of a licensed physician or RN who is devoted full time to supervision;